COVID-19: travel health notice for all travellers

 Declaration of presence

-Canadians arriving from a Schengen area country, staying less than 90 days and not staying in commercial accommodations must file a declaration of presence (dichiarazione di presenza) with the local police office (questura) within 8 days of arrival.
+- arriving from a Schengen country, you must file a declaration of presence with the local police office within 8 days of arrival

-If arriving from a non-Schengen country, ensure that border officials place an entry stamp in your passport, as this is the equivalent to a declaration of presence.
+- arriving from a non-Schengen country, make sure border officials stamp your passport upon arrival, as this is the equivalent to a declaration of presence

 Children and travel